JAG-ux/JAG-ux/README.md

 - 🔭 I’m currently working on my self learning
 - 🌱 I’m currently learning WebDev and Cybersecurity in HTB
-- 🤔 I’m looking for help with love
 - 📫 How to reach me: Only here for now
 - 😄 Pronouns: Only a person